leegee/test-react-openlayers-ufo/README.md

 ![Screenshot](./docs/images/Screenshot%202024-03-14%20155152.png)

-Todo:
+## Todo:

+Currently we send everything in the bounding box and cluster on the client.

+Probably want to cluster on the server, so as not to overwhelm mobiles/etc.

-* On-screen info about points
+* On-screen info about points as tooltip
 * Expose more data: shape, colour, direction, etc
-* Filter on all columns
+* Filter on all columns, firstly date
 * Store bounds and filter settings in the URI
 * Share common-type of request/response
-* Table report
 * Extract more config options

 ## DB